Family Violence Laws

 Provincial/Territorial child protection legislation

-While general criminal offences, such as criminal neglect, assault and homicide, are applicable to violent acts against children, there are also a number of child-specific offences in the Criminal Code.
+While general criminal offences, such as criminal negligence, assault and homicide, are applicable to violent acts against children, there are also a number of child-specific offences in the Criminal Code.
 These include failure to provide the necessaries of life, child abandonment and an extensive number of child-specific sexual offences.
 In addition to criminal sanctions, the following provincial and territorial child protection laws provide for state intervention where a child is in need of protection.

 - Alberta: Child, Youth and Family Enhancement Act

 - British Columbia: Child, Family and Community Service Act

 - Newfoundland and Labrador: Children and Youth Care and Protection Act

 - Northwest Territories: Child and Family Services Act